RogieRog/PlugBot/README.md

 - Skips the current dj
 - unlocks booth
 - dogfacts and catfacts
-- Links our the facebook group page
+- Links out our facebook group page

 More futures will be made.